jkehlDev/REDUX-STORE-FACTORY/README.md

 // OR
 const anOtherActionUpdateToDispatch = store.update.A({ a1: "My New Value" });

-// Try action creator for dispatcher to reset intialSate on A.a1: const myActionResetToDispatch = store.reset.A.a1();
+// Try action creator for dispatcher to reset initialState on A.a1: const myActionResetToDispatch = store.reset.A.a1();
-// Try action creator for dispatcher to reset intialSate on A: const anOtherActionResetToDispatch = store.reset.A();
+// Try action creator for dispatcher to reset initialState on A: const anOtherActionResetToDispatch = store.reset.A();

 // Add action for middleware
 import { ExecuteAction } from "redux-store-factory";
 store.execute.myAction = new ExecuteAction(
   (store: any) => (next: any) => (action: any) => {
-    console.log("I do something !");
+    console.log(`I do something cool : ${action.payload} !`);
   }
 );